verdaccio/verdaccio/website/translated_docs/zh-TW/server.md

 $ cd
 ```

 The `cd` command sends you to the home directory of the Verdaccio user.
 Make sure you run Verdaccio at least once to generate the config file.
 Edit it according to your needs.
 Make sure you run Verdaccio at least once to generate the config file.
 Edit it according to your needs.
+Make sure you run Verdaccio at least once to generate the config file.
+Edit it according to your needs.

 ## Listening on all addresses